 - The city’s overall commitment, vision and enthusiasm as conveyed through the presentation.

-- The city’s capacity to act as a role model, inspiring other cities, promoting best practices and further raising awareness of the EGC model.
+- The city’s capacity to act as a role model, inspiring other cities, promoting best practices and further raising awareness of the EGCA model.

 - The city’s communication strategy and actions, which should address: